Download by section:

 Licensing School gives you license.
 Then, you take Course of Study, if appointed.
 Basic Course of Study includes the 20 basic classes generated through GBHEM, typically a part-time local pastor takes two classes per year.
 A full-time local pastor takes four classes a year, unless they are enrolled in seminary.

 Part-Time Ministerial Leaders Course of Study, PML, is available to part-time local pastors from Licensing Schools 2017 and onward.
+PML is for part-time local pastors and requires an agreement to complete 10 selected courses in the first three years at a discounted rate.

 Please note, student pastors will need to be licensed to qualify for a grant.